A Guide to an HOA Before You Own

 - For buildings with pools, there’s cleaning and maintenance.

 - For green areas, there may be landscaping contractors who keep an eye on planters so they don’t leak, water plants (either by hand or with an irrigation system), and weed on a regular basis.

-- Garages are power washed, usually at least twice a year, to maintain the membrane of concrete floor, limiting deterioration.
+- Garages are power washed, usually at least twice a year, to maintain the membrane of the concrete floor, limiting deterioration.

 - Property management fee and on-staff salaries, as well as insurance and a reserve account.

 Before you buy, what you need to know about HOAs

 Even if everything seems perfect about your prospective home, it’s crucial to check out the financial health of the building, just as you might examine all the mechanicals and exterior components of a single-family home.
 Meet the management and ask questions.

 It’s a good idea to consult with a real estate lawyer (even better, one who specializes in HOAs) to take a look at the history of assessments over the course of the last 5 to 10 years.
 How many raises have there been, and what is the percentage of those raises?
 Check for any red flags.
 One could be an unusual number of apartments for sale at a given time.
 Or special assessments—what they were for, how much they were.
 Ask how much capital is in reserves.
 This is a critical point.